I do a bunch of stuff.

-As a designer*, I work primarily at the strategic level, synthesizing foresight, outlining paths forward and writing briefs.
-More tactically, I develop product & service experience architectures and consult on how to do that.
+As a designer*, I like to work at the strategic level, synthesizing foresight, outlining paths forward and writing briefs.

-I know how to grow design teams not only ←out→ but up ↑, as well as bridge design, engineering and business cultures.
-I advise organizations on how best to place their design investments.
+I know how to bridge design, engineering and business cultures.
+I sometimes advise organizations on how best to do this.

 For all these sorts of things, I can be available for short gigs or consultations.
 Drop me a line.